PaulAHMedley/fishblicc/README.md

   for priors used in the fit.

-- “slim” is a stanfit object and there are useful tools in the package rstan which will allow you to examine the fit.
+- “slim” is a stanfit object and there are useful tools in the package `rstan` which will allow you to examine the fit.

-- “rp_res” is a list containing the data object used to create it, and two draws objects, `rp_df` for parameters and reference points and `lx_df` for expected length frequencies, that can be used by the packages `posterior` and `bayesplot` to examine results, and a vector `vdir` giving the ‘direction’ of search for reference points only relevant if there is more than one gear (see documentation).
+- “rp_res” is a list containing the data object used to create it, and three draws objects, `dr_df` for parameters, `lx_df` for expected length frequencies and `rp_df` for reference points, that can be used by the packages `posterior` and `bayesplot` to examine results, and the scenario list containing information used to calculate the reference points.

+The `scenario` list is required because of the possibilities of having more than one gear and different gears being operational in different time periods.
+The list indicates the time period and gears used, a vector `vdir` giving the ‘direction’ of search for reference points only relevant if there is more than one gear (see documentation) and a data list used for the reference point calculation in `rp_df`.
+In the example above, there is only one time period, so only that time period can be used for the reference points.

 The priors used by the model can be inspected and produced as a table (or plotted using `plot_prior`).